Sarah Crossan | August 2020 | 216 pp

 Whew chile.😶 Small rant: No matter what, I will never understand the spouse that galavants around town cheating on their mate, embarrassing themselves, their mate and their children, declaring they’ve ‘married the wrong person’, all the while, at home in the marriage, wanting and being given the latitude of understanding, love and trust to allow this behavior.
 On the other side, I have no idea why you side tricks seem to believe everything that comes out of a cheaters mouth!
 SIS?!
 He lied to his children and the woman he swore before God to cherish, to be WITH you right now!
 What makes you think he lies to everyone else EXCEPT you?
 Ya sex ain’t bought you a man of your own, but you think it light a fire in him so strong to treat you different from errybody?
 (Sidebar, the exact same thing is true with men.) 🥱🙄🤦🏾♀️ End Rant.

 I digress.
 To err is human, we all fall short of the grace of God and all that jazz. 🤦🏾♀️ Keep ya forgiving wits about you because you will need it while reading this one.
-Introducing our protagonist Ana Kelly, a married mother of 2, Estate Attorney, and mistress to Connor Taylor, husband to Rebecca, no children.
+Introducing our protagonist Ana Kelly, a married mother of 2, Estate Attorney, and mistress to Connor Taylor, husband to Rebecca.
 Ana is working one day when she gets a phone call from Rebecca (Becky, fitting😏) explaining her husband Connor had died.

 We are meeting Ana as she is in the grips of grief and mourning the loss of her lover, Connor, of three years.
 She is telling us the story of their relationship and her becoming to this point in her life, in a sort of stream of consciousness, haphazard way a friend my vent a drunken night out on the town to you.
 Not all the facts are given upfront (as I did in the last paragraph) but only as they become relevant.
 For example, you don’t know Ana is a married mother of two, until is necessary for to example why she couldn’t stay out all night with Connor.
 She needed to go home and take care of her family.
 You sort of assume her husbands a cad until, bloop, you realize he’s an excellent father, seemingly primary emotional caregiver to their young children and she’s actually the short tempered, mostly absent parent. 🤦🏾♀️ Ana manipulated her name into Connor’s will as executor and this allows her an opportunity to befriend Becky and gain access to their home and children.